alexzshl/vscode-taskhere/README.md

 ## Features

-- Load VSCode-tasks into status bar.
+- Load VSCode-tasks into status bar
-- Customize the name of the status bar item.
+- Customize the name of the status bar item
-- Customize the name with VSCode builtin icons.
+- Customize the name with VSCode builtin icons
-- Customize the foreground of the status bar item.
+- Customize the foreground of the status bar item

-## Task personalization
+## Configuration - tasks.json

 For ease of configuration,this extension personalize tasks with **tasks.json**.